jose-elias-alvarez/jose-elias-alvarez/README.md

 # Hello! 👋

-I'm Jose, a self-taught full-stack TypeScript developer based in New York City.
+I'm Jose, a self-taught software engineer based in New York City.

 ## 🔧 Things I can do